-Cocora Valley in Salento is among some of my favorite destinations.
+Cocora Valley in Salento Colombia is among some of my favorite destinations.
 This lush forest is full of wonder & adventure.
-Make sure it’s on your itinerary when you visit Colombia!
+Make sure it’s on your itinerary when you visit the country!

 A horse begins to neigh.
 Its thick brown mane blew madly in the wind.
 Its hind legs tapped anxiously along the muddy road.
 A man in a simple plaid shirt and some rubber rainboots gently pats it on the forehead before leading it towards a small wooden stable that sat quietly at the foothill, before a greying sky.